chrismo80/Is/README.md

 > ✅ Because all methods start with `Is`, you can type `.` and just filter by `Is` in IntelliSense.
 Fast and frictionless.

+The full public API and its extension methods can be [found here](https://github.com/chrismo80/Is/blob/main/Is.md)

 ## 🔧 Usage Examples